Remains of Arkansas Marine lost in WWII still missing, but symbol of his faith returns to the US

-Hillard was showcased in a previous story our sister station in Little Rock, KARK, did back in July, but a recent discovery is now putting his name in the national spotlight.
+Hillard was showcased in a previous story KARK did back in July, but a recent discovery is now putting his name in the national spotlight.

 A piece of history was unearthed, and now the story of a boy from Big Fork, Arkansas will be shared with millions.